SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 ## A.2 Memory

-What's the best way to attach something to your mind?
+What's the best way to attach something to we mind?
 This is a complicated question.
 There's no simple way, no single trick, to remember something forever.
-If we analyze everything in our heads, we don't have memories of our first days of life, but we do remember yesterday, as long as you don't have any brain damage.
+If we analyze everything in our heads, we don't have memories of our first days of life, but we do remember yesterday, as long as we don't have any brain damage.
 Nothing in memory is eternal; always remember that it's constantly changing, archiving the old in the back room, making room for the new and more needed at the front counter.

-But have you noticed that you can remember something like your birthday every time and every year?
-If you delve into this topic, you'll realize it happens for these reasons:
+But have we noticed that we can remember something like our birthday every time and every year?
+If we delve into this topic, we will realize it happens for these reasons:

 1. It repeats over time.
 2. It's an important day.
 3. Dates are easy to remember.
 They're just numbers.

-Break this idea to decipher the trick and you'll see the pattern: it's recurrent, linked to other events, and accessible.
+Break this idea to decipher the trick and we'll see the pattern: it's recurrent, linked to other events, and accessible.
 This will be the key to memorization.
 But to find out how it happens, we must first understand the functioning of memory and it's parts.

 When we talk about memory in general, we refer to the mental process of encoding, retaining and retrieving information stored among our neurons.
 These tasks are performed by its parts.
 To understand these parts, we could compare memory to a backpack with 2 pockets.